-The Department of Environmental Quality (DEQ) is responsible for protecting and enhancing Oregon’s water and air quality, managing the proper disposal of solid and hazardous wastes, providing assistance in cleaning up contaminated properties and enforcing Oregon’s environmental laws.
-The agency was formed in 1969 to replace the State Sanitary Authority, which had been created in 1938 when citizens overwhelmingly supported an initiative to clean up the Willamette River.
+The Department of Environmental Quality (DEQ) is responsible for protecting and enhancing Oregon’s water, air and land quality; managing the proper disposal of solid and hazardous wastes; providing assistance in cleaning up contaminated properties; and enforcing Oregon’s environmental laws.
+The agency was formed in 1969 to replace the State Sanitary Authority, which was created in 1938 when citizens overwhelmingly supported an initiative to clean up the Willamette River.

 Information about this agency's divisions, offices, programs, etc.